layline-io/layline-doc/docs/02-concept/04-operations/cluster/02-cluster.md

 ![](.02-cluster_images/2021-11-03-17-49-43.png "Activating a Deployment on selected Nodes (Operations --> Cluster)")

-:::caution One Deployment per Engine
+:::warning One Deployment per Engine
 One Reactive Engine can only process one Deployment.
 If the Engine has been previously assigned a Deployment _D1_ and is now assigned another Deployment _D2_, the Engine will discard D1 and start activating D2.
 :::